MaryAngelique/MongoDB-Mongoose/README.md

 Modify the findOneByFood function to find just one person which has a certain food in the person's favorites, using Model.findOne() -> Person.
 Use the function argument food as search key.

 Modify the findEditThenSave function to find a person by _id (use any of the above methods) with the parameter personId as search key.
 Add "hamburger" to the list of the person's favoriteFoods (you can use Array.push()).
 Then - inside the find callback - save() the updated Person.

+***

+## Perform New Updates on a Document Using model.findOneAndUpdate()
+Recent versions of Mongoose have methods to simplify documents updating.
+Some more advanced features (i.e. pre/post hooks, validation) behave differently with this approach, so the classic method is still useful in many situations. findByIdAndUpdate() can be used when searching by id.

+Modify the findAndUpdate function to find a person by Name and set the person's age to 20.
+Use the function parameter personName as the search key.